 “Let me suggest that what we have witnessed in this historic announcement is the outcome of disciples of physics collaborating worldwide to live out their discipleship and deliver on a common mission.
 They allowed no barriers of culture, language or time zone to get in their way.
 Each performed her or his part of the effort with efficiency and excellence, never stopping until the work was done.

-“And their outcome — the discovery of this new and apparently Higgs-like boson — is manifest to the world.
+“And their outcome — the discovery of this new and apparently Higgs-like boson — is manifest to the world.“So, what about us?

 “As Christians, we are disciples of Jesus charged with making the kingdom of God manifest to the world.
 As Wesleyan Christians, we further understand our role to be one of announcing and being living witnesses of God’s desire to save us, and save us to the uttermost — to bring us to nothing less than entire holiness, to perfection in love in this life.
 As United Methodists, we speak of making disciples of Jesus Christ for the transformation of the world.